 The next cows we purchased were much younger and performed reasonably well.
 We bought some private treaty and some from the sale barn.
 Some had issues, some didn’t.
 You can be sure there were more learning opportunities all along the way!
 It was obvious to us that it was time to upgrade.
 If we’re only going to have a few cows, they needed to be good ones!
 It was time to introduce some quality into the Keller herd!
 We had grown large enough that it was time to start thinking about buying our own bull.
 Not just any old bull, but a good bull!
 Off to the Sitz Fall Bull Sale we went.
 After watching the first several bulls sell, it didn’t take us long to realize that we weren’t quite ready to bark with the big dogs, but fortunately we could howl with the puppies and we finally ended up purchasing a nice bull later in the sale.

 Time moved on and so did we.
 We bought a few older bred cows from the Sitz’s brand inspector, the late Ted Williams.
 This was the beginning of a great friendship with one of the most knowledgeable people we know.
 Ted knew the Angus breed well!
 He took us under his wing, talked EPD’s and genetics and MLK Angus was born!
 Ted introduced us to Bob Sitz at the Harrison Ranch.
-Through the years, we purchased good bulls here and there and also have bought older bred Sitz cows, dabbled with Embryo transplanting and artificial insemination.
-We paid attention to foot structure, maternal instinct, good udders and temperament all in an effort to promote the great Angus Breed!
-Our many thanks to both Ted and Bob for their help and guidance and also to our many friends, veterinarians, our A-I and embryo transplant technicians and other great Angus Breeders that have helped us along the way!
+Through the years, we purchased good bulls here and there and bought older bred Sitz cows, dabbled with Embryo transplanting and artificial insemination.
+As we grow and move forward, we continually pay attention to foot structure, maternal instinct, good udders, and temperament all in an effort to promote the great Angus Breed!
+Our many thanks to both Ted and Bob for their help and guidance and to our many friends, veterinarians, our A-I and embryo transplant professionals and other great Angus Breeders that have helped us along the way!